ZoraNeverEatFish/ns-3.27-for-ICC/src/traffic-control/doc/queue-discs.rst

 Usage
 *****

-The traffic control layer is automatically created and inserted on an ``ns3::Node`` object when typical device and internet module helpers are used.
-By default, the ``InternetStackHelper::Install()`` method aggregates a TrafficControlLayer object to every node.
-When invoked to assign an IPv{4,6} address to a device, the Ipv{4,6}AddressHelper, besides creating an Ipv{4,6}Interface, also installs the default qdisc on the device, unless a queue disc has been already installed.
+By default, the InternetStackHelper aggregates a TrafficControlLayer object to every node.
+When invoked to assign an IPv{4,6} address to a device, the Ipv{4,6}AddressHelper, besides creating a Ipv{4,6}Interface, also installs the default qdisc, PfifoFastQueueDisc, on the device, unless a queue disc has been already installed.
+Thus, devices get the default queue disc installed even if they are added to the node after the Internet stack has been installed on the node.
-For single-queue NetDevices (such as PointToPoint, Csma and Simple), the default root qdisc is FqCoDel.
-For multi-queue NetDevices (such as Wifi), the default root qdisc is Mq with as many FqCoDel child qdiscs as the number of device queues.

 To install a queue disc other than the default one, it is necessary to install such queue disc before an IP address is assigned to the device.
-Alternatively, the default queue disc can be removed from the device after assigning an IP address, by using the Uninstall method of the TrafficControlHelper C++ class, and then installing a different queue disc on the device.
-By uninstalling without adding a new queue disc, it is also possible to have no queue disc installed on a device.
+Alternatively, the default queue disc can be removed from the device after assigning an IP address, by using the convenient Uninstall method of the TrafficControlHelper C++ class, and then installing a different queue disc on the device.
+Clearly, it is also possible to have no queue disc installed on a device.

-Note that if no queue disc is installed on an underlying device, the traffic control layer will still respect flow control signals provided by the device, if any.
-Specifically, if no queue disc is installed on a device, and the device is stopped, then any packet for that device will be dropped in the traffic control layer, and the device's drop trace will not record the drop -- instead, the TcDrop drop trace in the traffic control layer will record the drop.

-Flow control can be disabled for the devices that support it by using the ``DisableFlowControl`` method of their helpers.
-If there is no queue disc installed on the device, and the device is not performing flow control, then packets will immediately transit the traffic control layer and be sent to the device, regardless or not of whether the device's internal queue can accept it, and the traffic control layer's TcDrop trace will not be called.

 Helpers
 =======

-A typical usage pattern is to create a traffic control helper and to configure type and attributes of queue discs, queues, classes and filters from the helper, For example, the pfifo_fast can be configured as follows:
+A typical usage pattern is to create a traffic control helper and to configure type and attributes of queue discs, queues, classes and filters from the helper, For example, the default pfifo_fast can be configured as follows:

 .. sourcecode:: cpp

   TrafficControlHelper tch;
-  uint16_t handle = tch.SetRootQueueDisc("ns3::PfifoFastQueueDisc");
+  uint16_t handle = tch.SetRootQueueDisc ("ns3::PfifoFastQueueDisc");
-  tch.AddInternalQueues(handle, 3, "ns3::DropTailQueue", "MaxSize", StringValue("1000p"));
+  tch.AddInternalQueues (handle, 3, "ns3::DropTailQueue", "MaxPackets", UintegerValue (1000));
-  QueueDiscContainer qdiscs = tch.Install(devices);
+  QueueDiscContainer qdiscs = tch.Install (devices);

-The above code adds three internal queues to the root queue disc of type PfifoFast.
+The above code adds three internal queues and a packet filter to the root queue disc of type PfifoFast.
 With the above configuration, the config path of the root queue disc installed on the j-th device of the i-th node (the index of a device is the same as in DeviceList) is: